 The Dark One of SRMTHFG has nothing on the Profound Darkness in Phantasy Star IV; the Precursors sealed it with a solar system.

-In IV, you discover that the Profound Darkness is one of these, and it has been creating Dark Force/Falz/Phallus for thousands of years (please note that there's a thousand year gap between I and II, and between II and IV'').
+In IV, it's revealed that the Profound Darkness is one of these, and it has been creating Dark Force/Falz/Phallus for thousands of years (there's a thousand year gap between I and II, and between II and IV).
+The seal on the Profound Darkness is the entire Algo solar system.

 In Phantasy Star Online 2, you learn early on that Dark Falz (One of its incarnations, at least) was sealed beneath the surface of the planet Naberius a few decades before the game's story takes place.
 Unsurprisingly, it ends up being released sooner or later.